plewis/plewis.github.io/phylogenetics/revbayes.md

 ## Creating a RevBayes script

 RevBayes (unlike MrBayes) does not define its own block type for use inside #NEXUS data files.
-You will need to instead create a plain text file containing RevBayes commands called a RevBayes script.
+You will need to instead **create a plain text file** containing RevBayes commands called a **RevBayes script**.
 RevBayes scripts use a computer language (similar to R) for conducting phylogenetic analyses.

 Let's create a RevBayes script to carry out an MCMC analysis.